 You still find an important number of coffee plantations, where you can perform guided visits with tourists.
-It can be delightful to enjoy the captivating process of harvesting, drying, and roasting of coffee beans.
+It can be delightful to enjoy the captivating process of harvesting, drying, and roasting coffee beans.

 Among the natural wonders of the province of Heredia, we find Barva volcano.
-It’s a formidable extinct volcano located at the west part of Braulio Carrillo National Park, which rises 2.906 meters above sea level.
+It’s a formidable extinct volcano located in the west part of Braulio Carrillo National Park, which rises 2.906 meters above sea level.
 The vegetation surrounding this sleeping giant is astonishing; an ideal place for bird watching, especially for those who dream with the magnificent Quetzal.

 Sarapiqui River is another of the attractions of the province.
 This imposing river travels through dense vegetation, where birds and wildlife are abundant.
 The river has an ideal current for those who enjoy the rapids, with a moderate degree of difficulty.
 Along the river, you can perform activities as a river float tour in search of crocodiles, monkeys, birds, and more.
 Or if you are looking for something more extreme you can enjoy the white water rapids of the Sarapiqui River.

 Heredia Central Mountain Range characterizes by vast forest extensions and a fair climate.
 Many people choose these green and fresh sites to establish themselves, to live far away from the city crowds.